openfheorg/education/README.md

 ## Contact information

-Please contact Prof Bill Buchanan OBE for opportunities in getting involved with this GitHub respository.
+Please contact Prof Bill Buchanan for opportunities in getting involved with this GitHub respository.

 The demos of OpenFHE is [here](https://asecuritysite.com/openfhe/).